AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/OVERVIEW.md

 that force into a corresponding power for the robot.

 ### Translational Correction
 This is as simple as it sounds: this corrects error in the robot's position only.
-However, the robot's translational error is actually used within two different PIDs to move the robot.
-A large PID and a small PID are used.
-The large PID is used when error exceeds a certain limit. and the small PID is used when the error is within that limit.

-When the robot encounters error, the large PID, if applicable, is used to bring the robot within the small PID error range without much overshoot to avoid oscillations.
-Then, the small PID is used to bring the robot to within acceptable error ranges.
-The reason for this double PID is to allow for aggressive correction to bring the robot within tight tolerances, while not correcting too aggressively at larger ranges, which would've caused oscillations.
+The robot's translational error is corrected with a PID control.
+The translational correction does not act along the path the robot takes, but instead moves the robot back to the closest point on the path.

 ### Heading Correction
 The heading correction operates very similarly to the translational correction, except this corrects the direction the robot is facing.
-It also uses a small and large PID rather than a single PID, like the translational correction.
 The heading correction will turn in the closest direction from the robot's current heading to the target heading.

 ### Drive Vector
 The drive vector points in the direction of the tangent of the path and it is responsible for moving the robot along the path.
-Similar to the translational and heading corrections, the drive vector uses a large and small PID.
 Using basic kinematics equations, we can use the velocity of the robot along the path, the length of path left, and a specified target rate of deceleration to calculate the velocity we should be moving at.
 Additionally, after finding out the rate of deceleration of the robot under 0 power, we can compensate for that with another kinematics equation.
 Combining these